makersacademy/takeaway-challenge/README.md

 You can see your [test coverage](https://github.com/makersacademy/course/blob/master/pills/test_coverage.md) when you run your tests.

-Not my code, followed the walkthough from youtube,to understand what had to be done As my code went to pot.
+Not my code, followed the walkthough on Sam Morgans channel,to understand what had to be done As my code went to pot.